 The project, described in this Globe & Mail article, involves a newly commissioned suite of piano quartets by 14 Canadian composers, each inspired by a particular region of Canada, a national concert tour throughout the 2018-2020 season, and a specially designed website that showcases audience-generated artwork inspired by the musical commission.

 Violinist Elissa Lee won the WMCT U of T Entrance Scholarship in 1993; cellist Rachel Mercer won the first WMCT Centennial Scholarship in 1997, and pianist Angela Park won in 2000.
 EMIC performed for Music in the Afternoon on May 7, 2015.

-WMCT is supporting cellist Fiona Robson as a Chamber Music Institute Fellow of the Toronto Summer Music Academy.
-Check the TSMF Schedule for her performances at reGENERATION concerts, on July 13, 17, 20, 27 and 31.
+WMCT supported cellist Fiona Robson as a Chamber Music Institute Fellow of the 2019 Toronto Summer Music Academy.
+WMCT Archivist Susan Johnston (left) attended one of her reGENERATION concerts performances.
 Fiona was a member of the National Youth Orchestra of Canada in 2016.